Julius-Ulee/Announcements-Anime/README.md

 <table align="center">
 <tr>
 <td>📔 Publish Date :</td>
-<td align="center">9/23/2024</td>
+<td align="center">9/24/2024</td>
 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/GMKUE9ZE5/why-am-i-a-teacher">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/GEVUWJPV2/romantic-merchant-and-moonlit-farewell">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Makoto finally arrives in Rotsgard, but is shocked to find that he's somehow ended up<br>registered to take a teacher's exam instead of one for students.
-On the way there,<br>he crosses paths with some haughty students of the school...</p>
+<p align="center">Lawrence has figured out the truth behind the silver scheme, and how to profit from<br>it, but in doing so he has made some dangerous enemies.
+Meanwhile, Holo and<br>Lawrence discuss his grand plans for the future.</p>
 </td>
 </tr>
 </table>